 The legacy, Kentucky owned, primary wireless data infrastructure for first responders is the Kentucky Wireless Information Network Service (KyWINS); it was built with IPMobileNet 800 MHz as the standard and leverages the existing public access towers across the Commonwealth.
 The wireless speed of KyWINS is a shared 19.2 kilobits (Kbps) per channel and any program using transmission control protocol/internet protocol (TCP/IP) within the speed limitations will work on KyWINS.
 This system is not capable of most advanced applications used today.
-Many agencies have transitioned to commercial aircards for connectivity.
-A transition to FirstNet will most likely phase out this low speed network over the next 3 - 5 years.
+With the award of the FirstNet contract, agencies have begun transitioning to FirstNet for connectivity.
+This transition to FirstNet will most likely phase out this low speed network over the next 3 - 5 years.